Surveying shipwrecks to reduce hazardous substances in the Baltic Sea

 How to apply

 The BSAP Fund can finance new initiatives and support activities that have been developed from previous application calls.
-The last call for applications for the BSAP Fund ended in February 2023.
+The latest call for applications for the BSAP Fund ended in February 2023.
+If further Call for Proposals would open, information would be updated on this page.